survivzhang/ass1/report.md

 ​      • Large Matrix (10000x10000): The yellow curve achieves a good speedup ratio initially.
 However, as the number of threads increases, the speedup ratio begins to fluctuate dramatically after reaching approximately 50, eventually entering a plateau phase.

-In this set of experiments, we also attempted to scale the input matrix size to 100,000 × 100,000, which represents the **upper limit** of what can be run within node memory.
+In this set of experiments, we also attempted to scale the input matrix size to 100,000 × 100,000, the single thread test time is 330.950020s，but take almost 96G memory.
+Which represents the **upper limit** of what can be run within node memory.

 #### 5.2.2 Chart 2